INCF/nineml-python/doc/source/contributing.rst

     - indentation of four spaces, no tabs
     - single space around most operators, but no space around the '=' sign when used to indicate a keyword argument or a default parameter value.
-    - we currently only Python version 2.7 but Python 3 support is planned.

 Testing
 =======

-Running the PyNN test suite requires the *nose_* packages, and optionally the *coverage_* package.
+Running the PyNN test suite requires the nose_ package, and optionally the coverage_ package.
 To run the entire test suite, in the ``lib9ml/python/test`` subdirectory of the source tree::

     $ nosetests unit